The Learning Commons is the go-to place for students who want to excel--at UCM and beyond.

 Located on the third floor of the JCK Library, the Learning Commons is a comfortable and collaborative student workspace.
-You can study on your own or with a group, use a computer or meet with a tutor.
-Shy about asking for help?
-Don’t be.
-Each year the Learning Commons has 14,000 individual visits.
-During the Fall and Spring semesters, we’re open from 9 a.m. to 7 p.m., Monday through Thursday, and until 5 p.m. on Friday.
+You can study on your own or with a group, use a computer, or meet with a tutor.

-The tutoring program at UCM is certified Level 1 by the College Reading & Learning Association (CRLA), which means it adheres to the highest standards.
+The Tutoring Center is certified Level 1 by the College Reading & Learning Association (CRLA), which means it adheres to the highest standards.
 We offer free tutoring in most UCM courses—and we always have a tutor available to help you with math.
-Check out the Tutoring Schedule.
-Don’t see your course?
-Contact us.
+We provide options for students at any UCM campus.

-Supplemental Instruction (SI) is a program that offers weekly structured learning and study groups for difficult courses.
-Called SI sessions, these group meetings are led by SI Leaders, trained students who have already passed the difficult course.
+Supplemental Instruction (SI) offers weekly study groups for difficult courses.
+SI study groups are led by SI Leaders, trained students who have already passed the difficult course.
 SI Leaders attend class and work with faculty to make the SI sessions specific to the faculty member’s teaching style and the students taking the class that semester.

 SI is offered two to three times a week at a set time.
 Check the class schedule or your instructor for specific days and times.